theupdateframework/taps/candidate-tuf-versions.md

 # Abstract

-The TUF specification does not currently support breaking changes or changes that are not backwards compatible.
+The TUF specification does not currently support changes that are not backwards compatible.
 If a repository and a client are not using the same version of the TUF specification, differences in metadata format may mean that metadata cannot be safely and reliably verified.
 Any changes that